 Strong Experimental Experiences

 Many of our courses have associated labs where you'll apply ideas learned in class to experimental studies.

 Broad Course Experiences and Knowledge Base

-As a liberal arts institution, Moravian College gives you a broad background in many areas, not just physics and mathematics.
+As a liberal arts institution, Moravian University gives you a broad background in many areas, not just physics and mathematics.
 Within the discipline of physics, we also offer a large number of courses—students can take up to 14 courses within the physics program, in addition to others within the Earth Science program.

 Research programs such as SOAR and the Honors program present opportunities for independent research while working closely with a faculty member.
 And while laboratories may involve group collaboration, you'll be responsible for your own laboratory reports, analysis, and homework.